Psychiatric Hospital, Tuesday, September 11, 2001 – New England

 The woman sued my insurance company about six months later for back pain.
 She was awarded an undisclosed amount of money out of court.
 But my encounter with them was nothing compared to what others suffered on September 11, 2001.

 Nearly 3000 people died and 6000 were wounded that day.
-It seems hard to believe that it has been nearly 16 years since that tragic day.
 An entire generation has been born since then.
-I recently visited the Flight 93 Memorial in southern Pennsylvania where 40 brave crew and passengers attacked the terrorists and took down the plane in a grassy field to prevent it from flying into the Capital building in Washington, DC.
+I visited the Flight 93 Memorial in southern Pennsylvania where 40 brave crew and passengers attacked the terrorists and took down the plane in a grassy field to prevent it from flying into the Capital building in Washington, DC.

-None of us knows how many days we have remaining here on earth.
-But God knows.
+No one except God knows how many days we have remaining here on earth.
 How I thank God that He would have all men to be saved for eternity.
 Just like those 40 men and women gave their lives to spare others, Jesus Christ died in our place on the cross and paid the penalty for our sins so all those who receive Him as Savior will not perish.

 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him, should not perish, but have everlasting life.”
 John 3:16 (NKJV)